berrymatthewj/weather_holiday/README.md

-# python-API-challenge
+# weather_holiday

-HW 6

-WeatherPy Folder contains the notebook and the output folder with the required output files.
+WeatherPy Folder contains .
 VacationPy Folder contains the notebook and the required heatmap.

 Thanks,